kentcdodds/stop-runaway-react-effects/README.md

 on what that effect callback does (for example, you could get rate-limited by an API you're hitting).

+> Yes, I'm aware that it's unfortunate that we have this problem at all with
+> React.
+No, I don't think that hooks are worse than classes because of this.
+> No, I'm afraid that this probably can't/shouldn't be built-into React because
+> sometimes your effect just runs a lot and that's intentional.
+But most of the
+> time it's not intentional so this tool is here to help you know when it's
+> happening so you can fix it.

 ## This solution

 This is a **development-time only** tool which will help you avoid running into